adam-faulkner/SklearnTextClassify/README.md

 ## Notes

 The example data is the classic movie review dataset of Pang & Lee (2004), available [here](http://www.cs.cornell.edu/people/pabo/movie-review-data/).
-I've split this data into training, dev, and test sets and used the sentiment lexicon of Liu, Hu, & Cheng to populate the `positive_num` and `negative_num` columns.
+I've split this data into training, dev, and test sets,used the sentiment lexicon of Liu, Hu, & Cheng to populate the `pos_num` and `neg_num` columns, and used NLTK's wrapper for the Vader sentiment analyzer to get `vader_sentiment_cat`.

 ## References